-To call it that seems unnecessarily dramatic; a pall is, after all, the cloth that covers a casket on its final march down the church aisle.
-Was the situation really so fraught?
+A pall is that cloth that covers a casket on its final march down the church aisle.
+Was the summer really so fraught?
 So heavy?
 So final?

-“I’m not dying,” Caroline reminds me when we start trying on words that describe what we imagine her new life will be.
-Like when I boil too few noodles, and someone jokes, “Your mom is just getting ready for one less plate at the table.”
+“I’m not dying,” Caroline reminds me.
+But then I boil too few noodles for dinner, and her brother jokes, “Mom is just getting ready for one less plate at the table.”

 No, she’s not dying.
 And neither am I.

-But this summer did have a quality that others before it have not.
-It did feel like there was a low cloud cover threatening our days.
-It stayed mostly out to sea, but some days it loomed large enough that you could see it from shore.
+But this summer did have a vibe that others have not.
+There was low cloud cover threatening our days.
+It stayed mostly out to sea.
+But some days it loomed large enough that you could eyeball it from shore.

-On those days, it lent an urgency to enjoying the day—because in just 89 days… or 62 days… or 28… or (finally) 2 or 3 days all of this, everything, was going to shift… and take a turn for the worse.
+On those days, it lent an urgency—because in just 89 days… or 62 days… or 28… or (finally) 2 or 3 days… all of this, everything, was going to shift.
+And take a turn for the worse.

 Or things were going to take a turn, anyway.

 That’s the pall, right there.
-It was laid and smoothed out over what should have been a simple run to Market Basket.
+Laid and smoothed out over what should have been a simple run to Market Basket.